farai4444/Tetris/README.md

 # Running project
 to run the .jar file use the following command on the command line
 ### java -jar {your file name}.jar
-## NOTE: make sure the file is in the directory you are running the comman in
+## NOTE: make sure you run the command in the folder in which the file is located in
+else use the absolute url
 # installation
 check the install.txt file